acj/freebsd-firecracker-action/README.md

 By default, the action will clone the repository into the VM.
 You can disable this behavior by setting `checkout` to `false`, which will disable the `actions/checkout` child action.

+### `disk-size`

+Default: `2G`

+The size of the VM's disk image in units recognized by [truncate(1)](https://linux.die.net/man/1/truncate):

+> Units are K,M,G,T,P,E,Z,Y (powers of 1024) or KB,MB,... (powers of 1000).
+Binary prefixes can be used, too: KiB=K, MiB=M, and so on.

+This can be increased if you need more space inside the VM for larger repositories, builds that produce large output, etc.

 ### `continue-on-error`

 By default, the action will abort if the `run` script returns a non-zero exit code.
 You can override this behavior by setting `continue-on-error` to `true`, which will guarantee that the `post-run` script is run.